-We regularly take pupils on day trips to a variety of places including: historic sites, museums, galleries, theatres, natural features, farms and Roman remains to support the curriculum.
-We run trips to France every year for Form VI and a 3 day residential trip to Suffolk for Form V with a diverse mix of activities ranging from art appreciation to pond dipping.
+We regularly take pupils on day trips to a variety of places including: historic sites, museums, galleries, theatres, natural features, farms, Roman remains and other places of interest to support the curriculum.
+We run residential trips for Form V and VI with a diverse mix of activities ranging from art appreciation to pond dipping..
 EYFS trips start off closer to home e.g. Outings to a local park and café and graduate to a day visit to a farm or zoo.
+We plan our trips to be fully inclusive for all girls.